 Boom – two homepages, no cloaking, legal gets the splash, SEO brings in the cash.
 Everybody’s happy!
 If you liked this, add my RSS feed to your reader for more advanced whitehat SEO ideas and techniques.

 Update from the comments section:

-Benj Arriola of SEO Consulting Firm Business Online tells me that their firm has presented this solution to a client and are waiting for the go-ahead.
+Benj Arriola of SEO Consulting Firm Business Online tells me that their firm has presented this solution to a client and is waiting for the go-ahead.

 Dr. Pete of Usability shop User Effect has suggested a valuable variation on this technique.
 The good doctor suggests you cookie visitors’ selection so that you don’t need to show them the splash page on subsequent visits.